Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

     ![Screenshot showing the Microsoft Defender for Cloud Inventory](./img/inventory_defender_for_servers.png)

-    > __NOTE: it may take up to 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard__
+    > **Note:** it may take up to 30 minutes for your Azure Arc-enabled server to be shown in Microsoft Defender for Cloud Dashboard.

 - Select one of the Azure Arc-enabled servers.
 Microsoft Defender for Cloud will show the security recommendations: